dsavransky/keplertools/README.md

 pip install keplertools
 ```

-To also compile the Cython versions:
+To also compile the Cython versions (compiler required, see here for details: https://cython.readthedocs.io/en/latest/src/quickstart/install.html):

 ```
-pip install keplertools[C]
+pip install --no-binary keplertools keplertools[C]
 ```

+If using a zsh shell (or depending on your specific shell setup), you may need to escape the square brackets (i.e., the last bit of the previous command would be ``keplertools\[C\]``.